Registered Class Mind/Body Instructors

 CIYT - Certified Iyengar Yoga Teacher since 1999 and C-IAYT - Certified Yoga Therapist since 2017

-Mike first began studying with Rocky Mountain Tai Chi Chuan in 2005.
-He took up the art as a mean of rehabilitation after a serious injury, and has found that more he studies the more there is to learn.
+Mike began studying with Rocky Mountain Tai Chi Chuan in 2005.
+He took up the art for rehabilitation after a serious injury, and has found that more he studies the more there is to learn.
 He views Tai Chi as fundamentally a practice to cultivate awareness and strives to adhere to the fundamental principles of the art...
 Relax!

 Mike is a senior student of Beth Rosenfeld and Lee Fife at Rocky Mountain Tai Chi Chuan.
 He believes in creating a welcoming, friendly, fun and safe environment for all students.